OutpostUniverse/GarageSaveLoadBugModule/ReadMe.md

 # Reproducing the Bug

 To reproduce the bug, load a level with a garage that contains units, such as GarageSaveLoadBugLevel, and save twice.
+Select the garage, and view the storage bays.
+At this point the game should crash.

 # Additional Links